risor-io/risor/docs/Features.md

 ## Loops

 Three forms of for loops are accepted.
-The `break` keyword may be used to stop looping in all forms.
+The `break` and `continue` keywords may be used to control looping as you'd expect from other languages.

 This form includes init, condition, and post statements: